Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Memory at cx2341x chips
 -----------------------

-This section describes the cx2341x memory map and documents some of the register space.
+This section describes the woke cx2341x memory map and documents some of the register space.

-.. note:: the memory long words are little-endian ('intel format').
+.. note:: the woke memory long words are little-endian ('intel format').

 .. warning::

-	This information was figured out from searching through the memory and registers, this information may not be correct and is certainly not complete, and was not derived from anything more than searching through the memory space with commands like:
+	This information was figured out from searching through the woke memory and registers, this information may not be correct and is certainly not complete, and was not derived from anything more than searching through the woke memory space with commands like:

 	.. code-block:: none